platformsh/platformsh-docs/docs/src/add-services/mysql/_index.md

 1. Specify a new service type.
 1. [Import your data](#importing-data) into the new service.

-You can't downgrade either MySQL or MariaDB to a previous version.
+You also can't downgrade to a previous version and retain your data.
-Both update their data files to a new version automatically but can't downgrade them.
-To experiment with a new version without committing to it, use a non-production environment.
+To downgrade your database, create a new service and import your data, as in the steps above.

 {{% deprecated-versions %}}